 How Old are Lavender Orpingtons When They Start Laying?

-Lavender Orpington pullets should start laying eggs at around 24 weeks of age but some keepers have waited until 8 months before their specialty breed chickens will begin laying.
+Lavender Orpington pullets should start laying eggs at around 24 weeks of age but some keepers have waited for longer for their Lavender Orpington pullets to start laying, some waiting up to 8 months before their specialty breed chickens will begin to produce eggs.

 What Color Eggs Do Lavender Orpingtons Lay?

-You can expect large light brown eggs to be laid by your Lavender Orpington hens.
+You can expect large light brown eggs to be laid by your Lavender Orpington hen.

 The lighter Buff Orpington tends to lay a tinted or cream colored egg while the darker types produce large brown eggs.